Cruising the River Nile

 The dynastic civilisation of Ancient Egypt was founded on the shores of the river Nile, and in 1869 Thomas Cook, the creator of the package holiday, pioneered the first Nile river cruise.
 To this day a cruise down the Nile is still the best way to explore Egypt, with the Pyramids of Giza, the Sphinx, Luxor's Valley of the Kings and the Deir El Bahri all found on, or near, its fabled banks.
 Cruisers can clamber through narrow tunnels and dark passages into temples lined with hieroglyphics and explore eerie tombs in the Valley of the Kings, and cruising through jade waters you’ll spot wildlife like tiger fish, hippos and the toothy Nile crocodile.

-Why cruise Nile
+Why choose Nile river cruises

-Countries of the Nile River
+Nile river cruises: Countries of the Nile River

 An ancient powerhouse civilisation turned centre of the Arab world – Egypt is a country with an unrivalled history and culture.
 From its illustrious history of pharaohs and pyramids, gods and mythology, to its modern-day metropolises of buzzing markets, high-rises and street art galleries – Egypt is a totally unique country, and, being on the banks of the Nile, a fantastic cruise destination.

-Ports of the Nile River
+Nile river cruises: Ports of the Nile River

 The Giza Pyramid Complex